What is Marginal Revenue?

 Table of Contents

-How to Calculate the Marginal Revenue
+How to Calculate Marginal Revenue (Step-by-Step)

 From the perspective of management, marginal analysis enables them to determine their company’s optimal output level and adjust accordingly, as profit maximization and the management of costs are critical components of a properly functioning, sustainable business model.